-Emerging or initial concerns about an individual student's health, safety, behaviour or mental well-being is raised.
-A member of staff with primary responsibility, e.g., appropriate curriculum team member/Tutor, should meet with the student and explain in a supportive and understanding manner that concerns about the student's fitness to study have emerged.
-If there are serious or significant concerns, it may be necessary to go straight to Stage 2 or 3 below.
+Emerging or initial concerns about an individual Student's health, safety, behaviour or mental well-being is raised.
+A member of staff with primary responsibility, e.g., an appropriate curriculum manager, should meet with the Student and explain in a supportive and understanding manner that concerns about the Student's fitness to study have emerged, at this stage, it may be appropriate to make a referral to the Wellbeing Team and/or a Mental Health First Aider as part of a proactive early intervention.

+If there are significant concerns, it may be necessary to go straight to Stage 2 or 3 below.
 Information will be given at this stage about the range of college services that are available.